jacksalici/jacksalici.com/content/projects/emoji-api.md

 # ["☔","🤵‍♀️","🤍","🗿","🎥","👴","🏃","🥄","🧃","✌️"]
 ```

-For both the tool there are several parameters, you can see them on the [GitHub repository](https://github.com/jacksalici/emoji-helper).
+For both the tool, there are several parameters, you can see them on the [GitHub repository](https://github.com/jacksalici/emoji-helper).
 One of them is the random option.

-The data is parsed from the unicode website into a JSON list of dictionaries from which the emoji are retrieved ([JSON file](https://raw.githubusercontent.com/jacksalici/emoji-list-api/main/src/emoji.json)).
-Each dictionary presents several information reguarding an emoji, and can be retrieved using the verbose parameter.
+The data is parsed from the Unicode website into a JSON list of dictionaries from which the emoji are retrieved ([JSON file](https://raw.githubusercontent.com/jacksalici/emoji-list-api/main/src/emoji.json)).
+Each dictionary presents information regarding an emoji and can be retrieved using the verbose parameter.
 An example is reported.

 ```json
 {